masneyb/boot2sol/README.md

 ## Limitations

 Due to the limited space available, the program currently does little to no validation and does not hide the cards that shouldn't be shown.
-We also needed 13 additional bytes so 7 cards were taken out of the deck.
+We also needed 13 additional bytes to finish the draw card and move card functionality so 7 cards were taken out of the deck to keep our program within the 510 byte restriction.

+During development, our program size went over the 510 byte ceiling several times.
+We would have to go back and look for ways to optimize the assembly code to reduce the overall size of the binary.
+On Thursday afternoon of the Hackathon (2016-01-07), we had a 108 byte reduction in the overall binary size and was able to keep the same feature set.

 ## Screenshot